-The following Polish photographers distinguish themselves from the field with their breath-taking documentation of life in the 21st century.
+These Polish photographers distinguish themselves in the field with their breathtaking documentation of life in the 21st century.

 As a photographer, Rafał Milach strives to capture realities of everyday life in Russia and other former Soviet republics as authentically as possible.
 His first-person narration style is straightforward, without significant interference into the subject or setting.

 Milach was part of the group that created the photo collective Sputnik Photos to document, promote and spread knowledge on transition issues in CEE countries.
 His upbringing in Poland under communist regime sparked a fascination with political and social change which, as he said in an interview with modernphoto.eu, shaped his ‘view of the world as a photographer.
 Never mind if it’s the descending Silesia or young Russians living in post-soviet Russia.’
 His best-known project is the 7 Rooms series, which paints a collective portrait of thirty-somethings in Putin's Russia.

 Justyna Mielnikiewicz uses a classic, black and white format and a humanistic style of photojournalism.
 The main focus of her first projects was the Southern Caucasus, though she is also drawn to the communities of other former states of the Soviet Union (Moldova, Russia) as well as the Near East (Turkey, Iran).

 Since 2006, she has been an active member of the Sputnik Photos collective.
 In 2009, she was awarded second prize in the World Press Photo competition for her photographs documenting the war in Southern Ossetia (2008).
 In the same year, she won the Canon Female Photojournalist Prize.
 Since 2009, she has been working on a photographic series dedicated to the life of women in the countries of the former Soviet Union, titled What Would People Say?
 Alongside that project, she has also been working on A Ukraine Runs Through It, an extended cycle about contemporary Ukraine.